slevithan/awesome-regex/README.md

   <summary>⚠️ <b>Word of warning</b></summary>
   <br>

-Many regexes online are low quality.
-It's risky to use regexes you don't fully understand in code, since they might have false positives/negatives, run into performance problems with certain target strings only, or assume a different regex flavor.
+Many regexes found online are low quality.
+It's risky to use regexes you don't fully understand in code, since they might have false positives/negatives, be vulnerable to performance problems with certain target strings, or assume a different regex flavor.
 </details>

 ## JavaScript regex libraries